A challenge to enjoy on a daily basis (30 min.):

 in 36 daily sessions, over and over again – Happy Flowing!

-Over a longer period, start each practice session with a mela having Prati Ma for the ascending svara pattern (arohana), e.g. 37 or 72.
+Spread out over a longer period of time, start your practice sessions with a mela having prati ma for the ascending svara pattern (arohana), e.g. 37 or 72.

 For the above examples, “mela pair” practice means combining 29 & 65, 01 & 37 and 36 & 72 respectively.